NO, this isn’t an advertisement for a multi-level marketing scheme.

 Are there any extra benefits/resources available to me if I become licensed?

 You should apply for your security clearances right away.
 These can take a few weeks to get approved.
-Even if you plan on only being a private home daycare.
+Even if you plan on only being a private home daycare is important to have these clearances.
 It’s good practice to have security clearances completed for all adults living in the house.
-In the USA its call a background check.
-In Canada it’s called a criminal record check and vulnerable sector check.
+In the USA these are called background checks.
+In Canada, these are called criminal record checks and vulnerable sector checks.
+Parents do ask to see a copy, so make sure you have your security clearances up to date and handy.

 First Aid & CPR